planetis-m/fuzz-experiments/tasks.md

 - [ ] Investigate how easy it would be to add a single custom pragma "userMax".
 - [ ] Step though LPM graph example to understand how it handles nested messages mutation.
 - [ ] Experiment with mutate having dest and source parameters, might fix performance issue and allow crossover.
-- [ ] testOneInput parameter should be immutable!

 MAYBE
 =====